 A report on Los Angeles traffic speeds concluded that even with 6 lanes available L.A’s mean traffic speed was approximately 5-8 MPH, no faster than Turkey’s main city Istanbul with its myriad of small roads and side streets.
 The argument for building more motorways is gradually being eroded as roads expand, it is said as traffic increases exponentially with more road space available, there is no overall benefit to traffic congestion.

 Also many people believe that owning a car which is limited in its ability to travel at speeds of less than 10 MPH in urban environments is not a worthwhile proposition.
 The high cost maintenance required on complex new models is also becoming a factor especially in the EU who are now calling for even greater emission regulation.
-Indeed it could be said that the problems car manufacturers had in keeping up with emission regulations led to the on-going V.W emission fiasco, is now affecting many other manufacturers.
+Indeed it could be said that the problems car manufacturers had in keeping up with emission regulations led to the on-going V.W emission fiasco and is now beginning to affect many other manufacturers.

 These problems and the entry of hybrid and pure electric cars are beginning to lead to falling order books for diesel engine and some petrol cars with existing stocks of vehicles, not shifting from showrooms in the numbers they were previously.
 The writing is on the wall for privately owned cars.